SOlaCoder005/ms3-ttt/README.md

 -	**Repository Elements**

-    The fundamental content of Code Institute’s [Python Essentials repository template]( https://github.com/Code-Institute-Org/python-essentials-template) was amedned and used to form the base of this programme's repositoy.
+    The fundamental content of Code Institute’s [Python Essentials repository template]( https://github.com/Code-Institute-Org/python-essentials-template) was amended and used to form the base of this programme's repository.
 The repository includes some existing, HTML, CSS, JS and JSON code which has not been changed or removed from the repo.
 It was essential to utilise this template for the python code to function effectively.

 -	**Game Concept & Structural Planning**